 The government plans to increase National Insurance (NIC) rates by 1.25% across the UK, effective from April 2022 and applicable to employee and employer contributions.
+The increase will also apply to Class 4 NIC which is payable by the self-employed.
 The additional charge is being branded as a "health and social care levy" but in effect it is NIC.

 The announcement is a breach of the Conservative's manifesto commitment to a "triple lock" on Income Tax, NIC and VAT.

 In a break from the current system, working people who have reached the State Pension age will (from April 2023) also be liable to pay the levy; currently individuals stop paying NIC once they reach the State Pension age.